williamahartman/Jamepad/README.md

 #### Stuff You Should Know About Jamepad

+- Jamepad is based on SDL.
+Since SDL is a bit overkill for just gamepad stuff, we build a smaller version that only contains the SDL_GameController subsystem and its dependencies.

 - For now, when we build SDL, the  dynamic API stuff is disabled.
 This seems bad and should probably change.
-I just don't know how to get it to work right with JNI with it.
+I just don't know how to get it to work through JNI with that stuff enabled.

-- Before you run the build method, run this in the directory with the right executable (jni/SDL2-2.0.4):

-        ./configure --disable-audio --disable-video --disable-render --disable-power --disable-filesystem --disable-loadso --disable-cpuinfo
-I'm sure there's a nice way I could work this into the build scripts, but I haven't figured that out yet.

-- On Linux, dependencies are:
+- On Linux, runtime dependencies are:
-  - libdbus
-  - libibus
   - libevdev
   - libudev

+#### Building Jamepad
+1. Run `JamepadBuild.java` with the desired arguments.
+The possible arguments are:
+  - system-SDL2 - Use the version of SDL2 supplied with your system instead of building our own minimal version of SDL2.
+  - build-windows - Build natives for the Windows platform.
+  - build-linux - Build natives for the Linux platform.
+  - build-osx - Build natives for the Mac OS X platform.
+2.  run `gradle dist` to generate a .jar file with all the dependices bundles.
+3. Use Jamepad for something cool.

 #### Building Jamepad on Linux
 The following packages (or equivalents) are needed: